 Keep heat trace systems operating on vulnerable plumbing.
 Verify that minimum temperatures are being maintained in spaces containing pipes.

 If the cabin will be unoccupied during severe cold, complete winterization procedures or arrange for someone to check regularly that heating systems are functioning.
+My neighbor’s burst pipe last January could have been prevented with a single visit during that cold snap.

 Documentation Matters